10 Practical Small Home Entrance Design Tricks

 4. The Perfect Illusion, A Mirror

-In a small home entrance design a mirror is the most powerful trick to making a tight space feel twice as large;
+In a small home entrance design a mirror is the most powerful trick to making a tight space feel twice as large.

 A mirror visually enlarges any small entrance; it reflects light and gives you a last-minute check-in before leaving.